+/s/ Peter Donovan

+Peter Donovan

+Rule Reviewer

+/s/ Sharon Carroll

+Sharon Carroll

+Board Chair

-/s/ Peter Donovan Peter Donovan Rule Reviewer /s/ Sharon Carroll Sharon Carroll Board Chair Board of Public Education
+Board of Public Education

-BEFORE THE DEPARTMENT OF JUSTICE OF THE STATE OF MONTANA
+OF THE STATE OF MONTANA

-In the matter of the amendment of ARM 23.2.205 and repeal of ARM 23.12.1415 pertaining to investigative complaint review and a student's ranking at the Montana Law Enforcement Academy NOTICE OF AMENDMENT AND REPEAL
+In the matter of the amendment of ) NOTICE OF AMENDMENT AND

+ARM 23.2.205 and repeal of ARM ) REPEAL

+23.12.1415 pertaining to investigative )

+complaint review and a student's )

+ranking at the Montana Law )

+Enforcement Academy )
-1. On December 22, 2017, the Department of Justice published MAR Notice No. 23-12-250 pertaining to the proposed amendment and repeal of the above-stated rules at page 2388 of the 2017 Montana Administrative Register, Issue Number 24.

-2. The department has amended and repealed the above-stated rules as proposed.
+- 1. On December 22, 2017, the Department of Justice published MAR Notice No. 23-12-250 pertaining to the proposed amendment and repeal of the above-stated rules at page 2388 of the 2017 Montana Administrative Register, Issue Number 24. - 2.
+The department has amended and repealed the above-stated rules as proposed. - 3.
+No comments or testimony were received.

-/s/ Matthew T. Cochenour Matthew T. Cochenour Rule Reviewer /s/ Timothy C. Fox
+/s/ Matthew T. Cochenour

+Matthew T. Cochenour

+Rule Reviewer

-Timothy C. Fox Attorney General Department of Justice
+Attorney General Department of Justice